 Tie Donation Levels to Specific Outcomes

 Most people will donate when they know how the donation will be spent.
 It is advisable to tie each donation tier to specify outcomes.
 For instance, one tier should provide school supplies to 5 children for a month.
 This will encourage more people to donate to support the children.
 It makes more sense than just having a donation tier that doesn’t have a line explaining how the donation will be spent.
-To spice it up, you can also consider giving your sponsors unique level names based on the tiers you chose.

 Be Reasonable and Let Your Tiers Make Sense to Donors